List of Planet of the Apes characters: Méndez

 Méndez is the leader of a group of mutant humans in Beneath the Planet of the Apes.
 Méndez was played by Paul Richards.

 Méndez leads the descendants of survivors of a nuclear war, which destroyed most of humanity and allowed the apes to rise to power.
 The humans have mutated gaining psychic powers and losing their human appearance, whereby they wear masks and wigs to resemble their ancestors more closely.
 The mutants worship a still operational nuclear missile left over from their ancestors.
 When Taylor and Brent are captured, Méndez decides to have them kill each other.
 When the apes arrive, Méndez tries to reason with General Ursus but is killed after arming the missile, moments before Taylor detonates the missile's warhead.

 Méndez is also the name of a subordinate of Kolp in Battle for the Planet of the Apes.
 Méndez was played by Paul Stevens.

 Méndez is left in charge of the underground city when Governor Kolp goes to battle with Ape City.
-After Kolp loses the battle, the missile is meant to be fired at Ape City, but Méndez decides not to, knowing the missile will kill them all; he instead chooses to worship the weapon.
+After Kolp loses the battle, the missile is meant to be fired at Ape City, but Méndez decides not to, knowing the missile will kill them all; he instead chooses to venerate the weapon.
+Implicitly, he is the ancestor of the other Méndez.
+Some early home video releases omit the later scene, obscuring this plot element.